-Humans need fresh air
+Basic need for fresh air

-The air that we breathe is the basic element of life, as it is essential for the normal functioning of all the cells in our body.
+The air that we breathe is the fundamental element of life, as it is essential for the normal functioning of all the cells in our body.
 There is a basic human need for fresh air.
 Simply — we need air, and good air at that.

 Why is air important?